green-coding-solutions/documentation/content/en/docs/help/troubleshooting.md

 Sometimes containers do not have *daemon* processes that keeps them open and / or the workload starts directly on container boot.

+You might then see a message like:

+- **Container 'test-container' exited during runtime phase**
+- or
+- **Container 'test-container' exited during runtime phase**

 In order to properly your container you must instrument it to *just* instantiate and not start anything than *daemons* or background processes.

 The easiest way to do so is to overwrite the *CMD* or *ENTRYPOINT* attribute in your container via the `usage_scenario.yml`file.